-Any student that needs to take prescription drugs during the school day must turn them into the office to be distributed by the nurse.
-The parent/guardian/student must provide the medication in the original pill bottle with the doctor's instructions for administering the medicine to the School Office.
+Any student that needs to take prescription drugs during the school day must turn them into the office to be distributed by the nurse/trained office staff member.
+The parent/guardian/student must provide the medication in the original pill bottle/container with the doctor's instructions for administering the medicine to the School Office.
 The parent/guardian must sign a consent form for the administration of the medication.